The Kalam Cosmological Argument

 Spiral galaxy

-There are few, if any, subjects more contentious than that of the existence of God.
-Either God exists and created the universe, or he does not and can be safely disregarded.
-To commit one’s life to a God who is not there is, at best, a salve for one’s fear of the unknown and, at worst, a delusion of epic proportions.
+There are few, if any, subjects more contentious than the existence of God.
+Either God exists and created the universe, or he does not and may, therefore, be ignored.
+Committing one’s life to a God who is not there is, at best, a salve for one’s fear of the unknown and, at worst, a delusion of epic proportions.

-Skeptics have mostly believed that the universe has either always existed or sprang up without cause from nothing.[1]
-They often suggest that the notion that a supernatural entity could have caused the universe is suspect, thanks to the principle of sufficient reason.
-This principle affirms that everything that exists must have a reason, cause, or ground.[2]
-In other words, if everything needs a reason, cause, or ground, the skeptic might well ask, “What caused God?”
+Skeptics have mostly believed that either the universe has always existed or sprang up without cause from nothing[1] They often suggest that the notion that a supernatural entity caused the universe is questionable, thanks to the principle of sufficient reason.
+This principle affirms that everything that exists has a reason, cause, or ground.[2]
+If everything needs a reason, cause, or ground, the skeptic might ask, “What caused God?”

 Thomas Aquinas (1225–1274 AD), perhaps the most influential theologian of the Middle Ages, argued that only finite, limited, contingent[3] things need a cause.[4]
 According to Aquinas, a regression of causes can legitimately stop at an uncaused Causer of all finite things: God.
 For Aquinas, God is a necessary being[5] that needs no cause.[6]